codecentric/helm-charts/charts/keycloak/README.md

 We would have to truncate the chart's fullname to six characters because pods get a 17-character suffix (e. g. `-697f8b7655-mf5ht`).
 Using a StatefulSet allows us to truncate to 20 characters leaving room for up to 99 replicas, which is much better.
 Additionally, we get stable values for `jboss.node.name` which can be advantageous for cluster discovery.
-The headless service that governs the StatefulSet is used for DNS discovery.
+The headless service that governs the StatefulSet is used for DNS discovery via DNS_PING.

 ## Upgrading

 ### From chart versions < 9.0.0

 The Keycloak chart received a major facelift.
-Opinionated stuff and things that are now baked into Keycloak's Docker image are removed.
+Opinionated stuff and things that are now baked into Keycloak's Docker image were removed.
 Configuration is more generic making it easier to use custom Docker images that are configured differently than the official one.

 Updating an existing Keycloak is possible but values must be adjusted.